 - 4.1.
 In a rural parish such as Horsted Keynes, sitting within the High Weald Area of Outstanding Natural Beauty, it is particularly important that development is directed to appropriate locations and that the unrestricted sprawl of development into the countryside is avoided.
 The purpose of a physical limits boundary is to help to provide that direction. - 4.2.
 Being the only settlement of any size within the parish, it is expected that the focus of development will be in Horsted Keynes village.
 The need to accommodate growth must be balanced against the need to preserve its role as a rural settlement which does not encroach unduly on the open countryside, within the nationally protected landscape, that surrounds it. - 4.3.
-The Mid Sussex District Plan defines a built-up area boundary (BUAB) for Horsted Keynes in policy DP12 for the protection and enhancement of the countryside.
-This Plan does not propose to amend the BUAB for Horsted Keynes, but confirms that set out in the District Plan policy DP12 and the Policies Map and shown in Map B below.
+The Mid Sussex Policies Map defines a built-up area boundary (BUAB) for Horsted Keynes in policy DP12 for the protection and enhancement of the countryside.
+This Plan does not propose to amend the BUAB for Horsted Keynes, which reflects the adopted Site Allocations DPD and is shown in Map B below.

-Map B Built Up Area Boundary
+Map B Built-Up Area Boundary

 4.4.
-Policy HK1 seeks to concentrate development in, and immediately adjacent to, the village .It also indicates the exceptional circumstances where development beyond the BUAB may be acceptable , together with any impact assessments, and management and mitigation measures, necessary to ensure that ensure that they are accommodated without undue harm.
+Policy HK1 seeks to concentrate development in, and immediately adjacent to, the village.
+It also indicates the exceptional circumstances where development beyond the BUAB may be acceptable, and management and mitigation measures necessary to ensure that ensure that they are accommodated without undue harm.